Privacy and cookies

 At Sustrans, we are committed to protect your privacy and to being transparent about how we collect and use personal data.
-The Challenge is run is partnership with our Challenge Partners, in this instance Translink, Northern Ireland’s Department for Infrastructure (DfI) and Public Health Agency.
-This privacy information will be reviewed periodically to ensure its compliance with new legislation and best practise.
-If such changes fundamentally change how we process your personal data we will contact the registered users of this website.
+The Active Travel Challenge is run in partnership with our Challenge Partners, in this instance The Public Health Authority (PHA) and Translink.
+This privacy information will be reviewed periodically to ensure its compliance with new legislation and best practice.
+If such changes fundamentally alter how we process your personal data we will contact the registered users of this website.
 We welcome your comments and feedback.

 How do we collect personal data?

 We collect personal data about you when you register for an online Challenge account, make an enquiry about this Challenge, visit our website or otherwise provide us with your personal data.